vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/query-consolidation.md

 In this case the consolidator will kick in and user2 will get the result of user1's query thereby losing read-after-write consistency.

-If the application is sensitive to this behavior then you can specify that consolidation should be disabled on the primary using the following flags: `-enable_consolidator=false` and `-enable_consolidator_replicas=true`
+If the application is sensitive to this behavior then you can specify that consolidation should be disabled on the primary using the following flags: `--enable_consolidator=false` and `--enable_consolidator_replicas=true`